Doing a graduate degree in comparative law

-The Institute of Comparative Law at McGill University offers a Master's in Comparative Law (LL.M.), both Thesis and Non-Thesis, and a Doctorate in Comparative Law (DCL).
+The Faculty of Law at McGill University offers a Master's in Comparative Law (LL.M.), both Thesis and Non-Thesis, and a Doctorate in Comparative Law (DCL).
 For more information, visit the Graduate Studies in Law website, under Master's Programs in Law (LLM), and under Doctoral Programs (DCL).

 To apply for admission to one of these programs, visit Graduate Law Admissions. where you will find our requirements, procedures, deadlines and more.